Pathway 1 Experiences

 We aspire for students in Pathway 1 to access destinations that provide meaningful stimulation, communication, behavioural support, and care needs.
 Pathway 1 students will mostly access destinations with staff trained in supporting adults with learning disabilities who can display behaviour of challenge and have trained staff in supporting medical needs.

-Care/day centre provision 2-5 days a week all year round, Long-term provision (adult social care funded)
+Care/day centre provision 2-5 days a week all year round, long-term provision (adult social care funded)

 Residential care that provides care support needs and educational/recreational activities within one service (adult social care funded)